-- A function key has been assigned to a specific type of arming: STAY mode, Night-STAY mode, AWAY mode, or STEP-ARMING (see Step-Arming paragraph). - You DO NOT need to enter your security code before pressing the function key (but you always need your security code to DISARM the system).
+- A function key has been assigned to a specific type of arming: STAY mode, NIGHT-STAY mode, AWAY mode, or STEP-ARMING (see Step-Arming paragraph). - You DO NOT need to enter your user code before pressing the function key but you always need your user security code to DISARM the system.